aTyr Pharma, Inc. (ATYR) Failed Drug Trial Spurs Securities Lawsuit; Class Period Significantly Enlarged -- Hagens Berman

 SAN FRANCISCO, Nov.
-03, 2025 (GLOBE NEWSWIRE) -- A new class action complaint has been filed against aTyr Pharma, Inc. (NASDAQ: ATYR) and certain of its top executives, significantly enlarging the alleged class period covered by the ongoing securities litigation.
+05, 2025 (GLOBE NEWSWIRE) -- A new class action complaint has been filed against aTyr Pharma, Inc. (NASDAQ: ATYR) and certain of its top executives, significantly enlarging the alleged class period covered by the ongoing securities litigation.
+The firm urges investors in aTyr who suffered significant losses to submit your losses now.
+The firm also encourages persons with knowledge who may be able to assist in the investigation to contact its attorneys.

 The new class action, King v. aTyr Pharma Inc., filed in the U.S. District Court for the Southern District of California on behalf of investors who suffered substantial losses, now seeks to represent all persons and entities who acquired aTyr Pharma securities between November 7, 2024, and September 12, 2025, inclusive (the “Class Period”).
 The previous alleged Class Period began in January 2025, making this a critical expansion for investors who purchased shares in late 2024.